 You build a page by placing sections, which contain rows, which in turn contain columns.
 You can fill these columns with elements, like text areas, headings and images.
 There’s also a good selection of widgets like forms, buttons, countdown timers and social follow links.
 Every element is easy to customize.
 There are controls for spacing, and visibility toggles for desktop and phone.

 Some landing page builders can be quirky, buggy and not very responsive – *cough* looking at you, Eloqua. *cough* But working with Pages in ActiveCampaign is very pleasant and flowy.
-Despite being in beta, the feature feels very complete already.

 Read our full ActiveCampaign review here

 If you want to create a full blog though, in theory you could do it with ActiveCampaign pages.
 But that isn’t wat this landing page builder is good at.
 So best to look at some other options.
 Obviously WordPress can be a companion, but next to that there is also Dropinblog that has special functions for creating blogs in ActiveCampaign.

 - The editor is easy to use and flows pleasantly.
 There are plenty of options to customize every element on the page, but it never feels like too much.

 - There are easy to learn hotkeys.
 In the editor use Ctrl-Z for Undo, and S, R, C and E to filter your mouse to only select Sections, Rows, Columns or Elements.
 Handy!

 - The color palette feature is a nice time saver!
 That is, once I understood how it works.
 You add your company’s colors in the ‘Theme’ section of the editor.
 Like a painter, this is now your actual palette.
 It limits your selection of colors, so it’s easy to stay on brand.
 And if you change a palette color, all elements on the page are updated automatically.